 The streets of Patong are quite safe at night – safer than in many western cities.
 Incidences of violence against tourists are rare, though there have been cases of purse snatching and pickpocketing.
 In discos, it's rare to see any problems as the crowd is very international and not obsessed with drinking themselves to oblivion.

-The most common visitor complaint is of harassment by local touts trying to lure people into anything from Indian restaurants to timeshare presentations to tailor shops to tuk tuk tours.
+The most common visitor complaint is of harassment by local touts trying to lure people into restaurants, timeshare presentations, tailor shops or tuk-tuk tours.
 Ignoring these characters usually does the trick.
-Women are generally safe to go out at night, though it's not advisable to travel alone late in tuk tuks and on motorcycle taxis.
+Women are generally safe to go out at night, although exercise the same caution you would anywhere else if travelling alone at night.

-Dedicated to visitors’ safety, there's a Police Information Centre at the beach end of Bangla Road, just over the Beach Road.
-If you are victim of a negative situation or witness an accident, just dial 1155 and speak slowly and clearly.
+Dedicated to visitors’ safety, there's a Police Information Centre at the beach end of Bangla Road in Patong, just over the Beach Road.
+If you are the victim of a negative situation or witness an accident, just dial 1155 and speak slowly and clearly.
 The Tourist Police will help you.

 Police Emergency: 191